Lions unable to weather the storm in loss to St. John’s

 Although Southeastern lost, Thomas remained optimistic about the team and its ability to improve as the season progresses.

 “I think we came up in some big situations and got some clutch hits.
-Not as much as we’d like and we definitely have some stuff to clean up, so we’re looking forward to getting back to work this week,” Thomas said.
+Obviously, not as much as we’d like and we definitely have some stuff to clean up, so we’re looking forward to getting back to work this week,” Thomas said.

 The Lions will need to focus on “defensive flaws” and “clean[ing] up miscues” in order to prepare themselves for this weekend, according to Thomas.